nporter1/Team-925-ITEC-3870-Spr.-21-/README.md

 UI/UX design:
 User Interface and User eXperience.
 Make mock UI designs and user-friendly navigation.</br></br>
 Client liaison:
-Communications, demos, and negotiations with client, what was done and planned to handle client's requirements (minor role; should be combined with other role, such as manager)
+Communications, demos, and negotiations with client, what was done and planned to handle client's requirements (minor role; should be combined with other role, such as manager)</br></br>
 3. AYESHA SYEDA </br>
 Team manager:
 Sprint planning, and time accounting for the team.</br></br>